Expand Your CMS Capabilities with Our Plugin Store

 How CTR affects ad relevance and ranking in paid search

 CTR is more than just a vanity metric.
 A high CTR tells platforms like Google Ads that your ad is relevant — improving your ad position and lowering your cost per impression.
+As one of the core paid search KPIs, it also helps you compare how different messages and creatives resonate with the same audience.

 What CPC tells you about ad competitiveness and budget efficiency